 You are a WBS staff member or PhD researcher with a second computer at home that uses Microsoft Windows.
 You would like to connect to your office computer to work as though you were sat at your work desk.
 Your office computer will be left powered on or you will be connecting to a virtual machine that is always running.

 Explanation of Remote Desktop

 Remote desktop allows you to connect to your office computer from a home computer.
 The office computer does all the work with the results showing on the home computer’s monitor.
 It is just as though you are sat in your office; you have access to all the same applications, all your drives (including your H drive and I drive) and to your printers.

-There are four stages to connecting to your office computer using Remote Desktop:
+There are five stages to connecting to your office computer using Remote Desktop:

 - Set up your office computer (should only need doing once)

 - Set up the Campus VPN on your home computer (should only need doing once)

 - Connect to the VPN from your home computer (needs doing each time you want to connect).

 - Connect from your home computer (needs doing each time you want to connect).

 Step 1: Request access to the University's VPN